-Health, dental, and MedEvac Insurance – We strive to offer the best-in-class healthcare plans to our staff each year.
-We cover 100% of the cost for your health premium and 75% of the cost for coverage for your spouse/dependents.
+Health, dental, and MedEvac Insurance – They strive to offer the best-in-class healthcare plans to their staff each year.
+They cover 100% of the cost for your health premium and 75% of the cost for coverage for your spouse/dependents.

-Retirement – We contribute 6% of your salary regardless of your contribution amount, after one year of service.
+Retirement – They contribute 6% of your salary regardless of your contribution amount, after one year of service.

 Generous Leave Time – Between vacation days, personal leave days, and holidays, you have ample opportunity to take time off when you need it.